 Why does video stop and start when activating private listening?

-If you insert the headphones, or activate private listening on the Roku mobile app, while video is playing then the video will stop and restart as the video is synchronized with the audio in your headphones.
-To avoid this, insert the headphones and activate private listening before you start streaming the movie or TV show.
+If you activate private listening when video is already playing, playback will stop and restart as the video is synchronized with the audio in your headphones.
+To avoid this behavior, insert the headphones and activate private listening before you start streaming the movie or TV show.

-- Audio is out-of-sync
+- Audio not heard

 - Audio stutters and pops

-If the audio is out of sync:
+If audio is out of sync: